Veterinary Cardiology Specialists with Heart

 Additional diagnostics such as radiography and 24-hour Holter monitor are available, when necessary.

-You will accompany your pet through the entire exam and testing period to reduce stress and to provide you with a better understanding of your pet’s diagnosis and needs.
-Both you and your family vet will also receive an in-depth written report that includes medical recommendations, specific treatment plans and ongoing support and monitoring timelines.
-Dr. LaFauci and the Petcardia team will work closely with your family veterinarian to provide the best level of care possible for your pet.
+Both you and your family vet will receive an in-depth written report that includes medical recommendations, specific treatment plans and ongoing support and monitoring timelines.
+Dr. LaFauci and the CVCA team will explain your pet’s diagnosis and recommended care plan, and work closely with your family veterinarian to provide the best level of care possible for your pet.
 With early diagnosis and appropriate treatment of heart disease your pet could live a longer, happier life with your family.